ezhilarasiv/Music-website-/README.md

-# Music-website-
+# Music-website
-I developed a music website by using html , CSS and JavaScript.
+In this project, I created a music website along with radio and podcast through html, css and javascript.